 Anita went on to graduate summa cum laude with degrees in both computer information systems and finance from Arizona State University.
 She later earned her master’s in journalism from the University of Southern California in 2002.

 Anita started her career in the early days of Arizona tech, working for MicroAge as a business analyst.
 She went on to work at the The Arizona Republic, and was Deputy Director of ASU’s Donald W. Reynolds National Center for Business Journalism.
-More recently, Anita was COO of marketing tech startup, ClearVoice.
+More recently, Anita was COO of technology company ClearVoice.
 Over the years, she developed a unique blend of content and technology experience that put her at the forefront of digital media.

 Anita’s entrepreneurial projects have often struck a chord nationally.
 In 2004, she founded East West Magazine, a national publication celebrating the pan Asian-American life.
 She was featured on FOLIO’s “40 Under 40” list for her ability to eloquently promote and support a multicultural America.
 Anita was also a regular guest on NPR’s “Tell Me More.”

 Anita’s motivations in business changed when she lost her father to cancer in 2003.

 No success in business matters, he reminded her, if you don’t have your health.
 Since then, Anita’s energy has been focused on creating healthy, compassionate and balanced workplaces.

 Throughout her career, Anita has created jobs and inspired others by solving problems, uniting divided teams and leading by listening.
 She knows firsthand the importance of comprehensive medical coverage and workplace equality, and she believes we need to level the playing field with fair tax reform that benefits both individuals and small businesses.
 She is also determined to fight for affordable childcare options, debt-free higher education, and equal pay.